RoboJackets/robocup-software/rj_gameplay/README.md

 and status of all robots, and sends motion commands to ROS.
 (This second function will be replaced by ROS Actions soon.)

-Uses SituationAnalyzer to select the best play to run, calling tick() on the play to get the list of skills, then ticking all of the resulting skills.
+Uses basic_play_selector to select the best play to run, calling tick() on the play to get the list of skills, then ticking all of the resulting skills.

 All currently working plays are in the import at the top of `gameplay_node.py`.
 Change the `test_play` variable at the bottom of this file to run a test play.